logo2

 Jos.
 James had a bottling works in Red Jacket that existed during this time period.
 The newspaper sometimes referred to his business as "Red Jacket bottling works", but this appears to have been a description of a bottling works located in Red Jacket as opposed to a formal name.
 In fact, he had a name for his bottling works, the Jos.
 James Bottling Works, and he used it consistently on his bottles.
 Plus, he was a soda and mineral water bottler.

 Around 1889, Jac.
 Agnitch had a bottling works in Red Jacket as an agent for Val.
 Blatz Brewing Co.
+(32).
 He had a bottle with embossing of his name but not a bottling works name.
 It is unknown what he called his bottling works, or if it even had a name.
 Thus, it is possible that bottle #126 was a second bottle of Agnitch given the same location, time period, type of bottle, and him being a beer agent.
 But this seems improbable, since most companies did not drastically change their embossing.

-A more likely possibility is that #126 was a product of the Knivel Brothers.
-Frank Jr. remained in Eagle River after his family moved to Detroit (1), but following the sale of his bottling works to Foley & Smith (2), he moved his family to Lake Linden in Nov 1890 (3).
+A more likely possibility is that bottle #126 was used by the Knivel Brothers.
+Frank Jr. remained in Eagle River after his family moved to Detroit (1).
+Following the sale of his bottling works to Foley & Smith in May 1890 (2), he moved his family to Lake Linden in Nov 1890 (3).
 The plan was to stay in Lake Linden for the winter (4).
 In Feb 1891, John and Frank Jr. became agents of the Schlitz Brewing Co. and rented Wertin's building on Pine St., which they planned to use as an office and bottling works (5).
 They would not open a bar; instead, they would focus on bottling and representing Schlitz as wholesalers (5).
-In Mar 1891, John delivered a load of Milwaukee beer from Red Jacket to Eagle River (6).
-Thus, at some point following the death of his father, John moved from Detroit to Red Jacket.
-Frank Jr. moved his family to Red Jacket in Apr 1891 (7).
-The "Knivel Bros." opened up on Pine St. for Schlitz Brewing Co. on May 1st (7).
-In Aug 1891, they were reported "to be doing a good business" and were "good, square fellows to deal with" (8).
-In May 1892, they were settling into their new bottling works near the Mineral Range Depot in Red Jacket (9).
-The 1893 Polk directory listed the Knivel Bros. as "wholesale agents of Jos Schlitz Brewing Co. and bottlers of beer" (10).
-Therefore, they were certainly bottlers of beer in Red Jacket as agents during the time period of bottle #126.

 The Knivel Bros. seemed to have been agents of Schlitz for only three years.
 In Feb 1894, John succeeded Emil Riewe as manager of the Houghton branch of the Pabst Brewing Co.
-(11), and them branch moved to Red Jacket (12).
-The 1895 directory shows that Frank Jr. partnered with Frank Schroeder in the liquor and cigar business in the Borgo Block on 5th St., Calumet (13), which was a saloon (15).
+(11), and the branch moved to Red Jacket (12).
+The 1895 directory showed that Frank Jr. partnered with Frank Schroeder in the liquor and cigar business in the Borgo Block on 5th St., Calumet (13), which was a saloon (15).
 In 1899, John resigned his position as Pabst agent (21) and became the manager of the Calumet Brewing Co.
 (22).
 He then resigned as manager in Sep 1900 due to other business interests (23).
 The partnership between Frank Knivel and Frank Schroeder dissolved on 10 May 1901 with Schroeder retiring and Frank continuing the business (24).
 In the 1901 directory, John was now partner with Frank Jr., as the Knivel Bros., for the saloon in the Borgo Block (14).
 In Apr 1911, they dissolved the partnership, with John expecting to continue the business in Red Jacket and Frank Jr. expecting to establish his own business in Laurium (16).
 Frank Jr. leased a space in the Glocke building in Laurium and applied for a liquor license (17), so his business was underway.
-But then he died on 06 Feb 1912 at the age of 52 in Laurium as a saloon keeper (18) and was buried in Lake View Cemetery, Calumet (19).
+Frank Jr. then died on 06 Feb 1912 at the age of 52 in Laurium as a saloon keeper (18) and was buried in Lake View Cemetery, Calumet (19).
 John was retired when he died on 06 Jul 1916 at the age of 54 in Calumet (18) and was buried in Lake View Cemetery (20).

 1. anonymous.
 (1890, Jul 11).
-Keweenaw Jottings.
+Keweenaw jottings.
 Calumet and Red Jacket News (Calumet, MI). p.
 2.

 2. anonymous.
 (1890, May 08).
-Keweenaw Jottings.
+Keweenaw jottings.
 Calumet and Red Jacket News (Calumet, MI). p.
 2.

 3. anonymous.
 (1890, Nov 14).
-Keweenaw Jottings.
+Keweenaw jottings.
 Calumet and Red Jacket News (Calumet, MI). p.
 2.

 4. anonymous.
 (1890, Nov 18). untitled.
 Torch Lake Times (Lake Linden, MI). p.
 3.